-Three increases in SARS-CoV-2 in wastewater levels have been detected between weeks 44-48 in Central WWTP (tested by DUT), and two successive increases in the Nothern WWTP, paralleling increase in clinical cases.
+The SARS-CoV-2 levels continue to increase or remain stable in some plants in eThekwini: Four increases in SARS-CoV-2 in wastewater levels were detected between weeks 44-48 in Central WWTP (tested by DUT), and two successive increases in the Northern WWTP, paralleling increase in clinical cases.
+The levels at Darvill and Lynnfield WWTPs in Umgungundlovu may be increasing requiring more recent samples for confirmation.
 Therefore, public health authorities should continue to strengthen surveillance for cases, promote vaccination and non-pharmaceutical interventions.
-The SARS-CoV-2 levels in other WWTPs in both eThekwini and uMgungundlovu tested from week 42-45, 2021 remained low or stable, paralleling the decrease in clinical cases.
+The SARS-CoV-2 levels in other WWTPs in both eThekwini and uMgungundlovu tested from week 42-48, 2021 remained low or stable, paralleling the decrease in clinical cases.
 However, more recent samples will be required for confirmation.
 Two successive increases were also observed in samples from KwaMashu, Phoenix and Isipingo (southern eThekwini) between weeks 42-43.
 However latest results are required.